 - TOEFL or IELTS scores waived for community college admissions

 - Customized seminar focused on university strategies for academic excellence

 - Focus on language development in an academic setting

 - Enrichment activities to enhance students’ leadership and life skills

 - High school diploma or at least 18 years of age

 - Complete four to five semesters at a partner college (minimum GPA of 3.4)

 Successful admission to a community college and a UC requires following a path of prescribed course work and successful academic progress.
 Learn more about the California community college pathway.

 The Community College Pathway is a one-quarter program in spring and fall, designed for students whose English level is high-intermediate (i.e., iBT 55, iELTS 6, TOEIC 580, CEFR B2) or higher.
 If you are not sure of your English level, please contact us at firstname.lastname@example.org.
 We will provide you with a short online diagnostic test to identify your level.
 If your level is not sufficient, we recommend that you enroll in the Academic Engagement Track until you reach the level required for the Community College Pathway.
 Please note that the Community College Pathway does not require any official test score for admission.

-Access to Academic Support
+Access to Academic and Cultural Support